mathnimnart/mathnimnart.github.io/_pages/about.md

 My research addresses fundamental questions at the interface of community ecology, macroecology, and conservation biology.
 I investigate how global change affects patterns of biodiversity and how this can be used for conservation. <br>

-I investigate these questions by combining open-access databases of environmental, trait, trophic interaction, and phylogenetic characteristics, data from the field or from experiments, and statistical modeling to integrate and synthesize data.
+I investigate these questions by combining open-access databases on environmental, trait, trophic interaction, and phylogenetic characteristics, data from the field or from experiments, and statistical modelings to integrate and synthesize data.
 Most of this work focuses on islands or island-like ecosystems (e.g. lakes). <br> <br>

 *Key words:*<br>